June 5, 2019

 - Tax Bill Would Increase Abuse of Charitable Giving Deduction, with Private K-12 Schools as the Biggest Winners

-The SALT deduction cap included in last year’s federal tax overhaul indirectly expanded a long-running loophole benefiting private K-12 schools.
+The SALT deduction cap included in the 2017 federal tax overhaul indirectly expanded a long-running loophole benefiting private K-12 schools.
 This report, written shortly before the bill’s final enactment, explains how the tax shelter operates and how the new federal tax law expanded its size and scope.

 - The Other SALT Cap Workaround: Accountants Steer Clients Toward Private K-12 Voucher Tax Credits

-The profit incentive quickly became a central feature of private schools’ efforts to raise money in some states.
+The tax shelter opportunity built into voucher tax credits quickly became a central feature of private schools’ efforts to raise money in some states.
 This report catalogues numerous examples of private schools, voucher organizations, tax accountants, and financial advisors telling their clients and prospective donors that “giving” is a way to “make money” by “bypassing” the federal government’s $10,000 cap on SALT deductions.
-Again, these tax avoidance schemes would be rendered invalid under the proposed IRS rules, starting on Aug.
+These tax avoidance schemes would be rendered invalid under the proposed version of the IRS regulations, starting on Aug.
 28, 2018.

 - How States Turn K-12 Scholarships Into Money-Laundering Schemes